modg-nhs-git/modg-nhs-website/source/categories/information/bylaws.md

 1. Regular meetings of this chapter shall be at least once a month, with additional meetings called as necessary by the president with the approval of the adviser.
 2. This chapter shall conduct its meetings according to Robert’s Rules of Order.
 3. Members are expected to attend all chapter meetings.
+ * Members are expected to excuse themselves by notifying the officers ahead of time should they be unable to attend a meeting.
+ * After notifying the officers of his/her situation, the member will have one week from the date of the actual meeting to listen to the meeting’s recording.
+The member must then notify the officers once he/she has listened to the recording.
+ * This excused absence shall be considered equivalent to being present.
+4. Should a member notify the officers that he/she will be absent from the live meeting, but then fail to listen to the recording within the given week’s period, it shall be considered as a “tardy”.
+ * If a member accumulates three "tardies", the three of them shall be considered to be an unexcused absence.
+ * All unexcused absences shall be counted towards potential dismissal.

 ### Article IX: Activities